“The fact of the matter…” peppers responses from the man self-styled as Dr Food in my exclusive interview with Professor David Hughes.

 It’s time for British farmers to tell their story.

-This first appeared in Farmers Guardian [Note: due to the vast amount of material I gained from a 20min interview – anything might be updated!]
+This first appeared in Farmers Guardian [Note: due to the vast amount of material I gained from a 20min interview – anything to be updated, any time]